≡ Menu

 “What causes feline asthma?”

-There really isn’t any one definitive causes for feline asthma.
-Some scientists seem to believe that there is a “genetic origin” while others believe that the ultimate cause is due to some type of environmental factor.
-But, as for now, the verdict is still out on the true cause, probably because it’s most likely a little bit of both!
+Unfortunately, there isn’t any definitive cause for feline asthma.
+Some scientists seem to believe that there is a “genetic origin,” while others believe that the ultimate reason is due to some environmental factor.
+But, for now, the verdict is still out on the actual cause, probably because it’s most likely a bit of both!
+This is why preventing asthma in your felines is so hard because there is no real cause.

 Although…